 Obviously, if you only have two goats, you can probably remember these things.
 But we have more than two and will definitely have even more.
 Not to mention that we plan on breeding goats for a long time.
 It would be nice to be able to go back at a glance and see who has been healthy and who hasn’t.
 I am working towards breeding healthier genetics with less need for worming

 If you have livestock that you need to do treatments to or have on a breeding schedule, I would say that you need these herd sheets.
 Sure, if you only have one bull, buck, rooster, whatever, you probably don’t need the breeding part for them.
 But I’ve got two bucks and I do need to be careful about who gets bred to who.
 Midas can breed everyone but Stella.
 Spike can breed anyone this year.
 But I want to wait until the girls are at least eight months old.

 While I can go down the rabbit hole of all the technicalities of this, I think it’s safe to say that it’s better to have all this information in one spot.
 If I’m having to flip pages or do mental gymnastics, someone could get left out and that is dangerous when dealing with creatures that are not so great at keeping themselves alive.

 Sheets In Use

-This is Champ’s sheet.
-Its important to note that before I created these sheets, I totally missed documenting fecals and other medications that were given.
+Its important to note, on Champ’s sheet, that before I created these sheets, I totally missed documenting fecals and other medications that were given.
 That can be life threatening when dealing with worms.
 Here in the south, worms are lethal.
 Sure, you can have a strong herd that rarely needs deworming.
 But we aren’t there yet.
 You can see at the bottom, that the last entry she was dewormed because the strongyles can back with a vengeance.
 Not to mention that her FAMACHA was a 4.

 This sheet also helps keep me aware of weight loss, FAMACHA trends, and so on.